-Foublie was cooked up in the fall of 2018 by Melissa Antal and Maria Rivera.
-What started as a project to explore how parents feed their children and approach nutrition revealed a big problem, feeding your baby and children can be overwhelming and at times scary.
+Foublie was cooked up in the fall of 2018 by Melissa Antal and Dr. Maria Rivera.
+What started as a project to explore how parents feed their children and approach nutrition revealed a big problem: feeding your baby and children can be overwhelming and at times scary.
 We are here to help families feel confident and empowered to feed their kids.

-Melissa is from Kalamazoo, Michigan!
+Melissa Iftimie is from Kalamazoo, Michigan!
 Yes, it exists.
 She is a behavior change specialist and public health nutritionist, who one crazy day decided to go to business school.
 She has worked with moms from Michigan to Zimbabwe for over a decade.

 I was shocked to learn that we do a better job supporting parents abroad to learn how to feed their kids through NGOs.
 Why is my doctor giving me a piece of paper with mgs of Vitamin D on it?
 I threw it out.
 That’s not good enough.

 Melissa holds an BA from University of Michigan, an MPH from the Milken School of Public Health at George Washington University and an MBA from the McDonough School of Business at Georgetown University.

 Melissa is on a mission to change our relationship with food, starting with pregnancy and baby’s first bites.
 Now that she’s a mom-to-be she’s even more passionate about making this feeding world easier for parents.
 Her favorite childhood food memory is eating macaroni and cheese with hot dogs when her mom traveled for work and fish stick sandwiches when her dad traveled for work.